natbibi/belieber/README.md

 - [x] Quiz interval bug
 - [x] Error handing for non-existent id's not working properly
 - [ ] Unavailable :id paths needs not directing to PageNotFound (shows blank page)
+- [ ] When using explore button on homepage - Explore button(?) appears at the end of albums page

 # Wins & Challenges